torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

-# How to sign Uptane metadata using offline keys from a hardware module?

-Our Uptane implementation offers support for using hardware modules for offline keys, such as a Yubikey.
-I tried using this feature, and it proved to be a bit tough to figure out.
-The documentation available is not as clear as it should be, and `uptane-sign --help` also does not give clear explanations about this.
-To help with this, I'm writing this post to document my experience and give future users of this feature a walkthrough.
+---
+title: "Hardening the software supply chain with a Yubikey: Torizon Cloud updates with zero trust and offline keys"
+date: 2025-04-29
+author: Yashovardhan Bapat, Product Cybersecurity Intern
+draft: false

+tags: ["Security", "Embedded", "Linux", "Uptane"]

+abstract: Getting the most out of Torizon Cloud and Uptane

+image: /TODO-add-image.jpg
+---

+Sometimes, when using security tools, there's a gap between what you can do in principle, and what you can do in practice.
+This blog post is about my experience going zero-trust with my Torizon Cloud repository, the obstacles I faced along the way, and how to actually get everything working.

 ## Overview

+I'm a cybersecurity intern at Toradex.
+I've done some theoretical work with TUF and Uptane, including a residence at NYU Tandon in the Secure Systems Lab.
+But working at Toradex was my first interaction with a real-world Uptane implementation.
+So I thought I would see how it was to take a real-world Torizon repository, with online keys in Toradex custody, and update it so that the signing keys are completely offline, and stored on secure hardware where the actual private keys are completely impossible to extract.

+This is a good thing to do once you're in production and your release cadence slows down.
+Imagine if you have 10,000 devices in the field, and your Torizon Cloud account gets compromised.
+(Of course, we always hope that doesn't happen.
+But sometimes employees get phished, or API keys get leaked.
+Or maybe someone just leaves a post-it note with credentials near their computer, and it [makes it into a TV interview](https://www.independent.co.uk/tech/tv5monde-hack-staff-accidentally-show-passwords-in-report-about-huge-cyberattack-10168475.html).)
+If your software signing keys are still online and a malicious user gains access to the repository, they could upload whatever software they wanted, and then send the update out to all your devices around the world.

+We already document [how to take your keys offline](https://developer.toradex.com/torizon/torizon-platform/torizon-updates/offline-signing-keys/).
+But what caught my eye was the section on [Hardware Security Modules](https://developer.toradex.com/torizon/torizon-platform/torizon-updates/offline-signing-keys/#hardware-security-modules).
+I've got a Yubikey, so I thought I'd try it out.

+It wasn't quite as easy as I'd hoped.
+Read on for the details, or [skip to the TLDR](#tldr) if you just want the step-by-step commands.

+## The Process

 The Toradex OTA client supports RSASSA-PSS and ED25519 signatures.
-However, using these external signatures can be a bit confusing.
-This article will explain how to generate and use both of these signatures for the targets metadata as part of the Torizon OTA client flow.
-If you wish to skip the detailed explanation of each step and only want to view the commands involved, you can skip to [this TLDR section](#tldr).

-## The Process
+My Yubikey supports both RSA and ED25519 keys, so I thought it would be straightforward:

+1. Create a new key in a PIV slot on my Yubikey.
+2. Add the public key to my Torizon Cloud repo.
+3. Follow all the same steps in the developer doc, but add the signature using my Yubikey instead of using OpenSSL with a private key stored in a file.

 The instructions in the Toradex Developer docs on using [Offline Signing Keys](https://developer.toradex.com/torizon/torizon-platform/torizon-updates/offline-signing-keys/) explains what should be done to take your keys offline and use them to carry out actions related to Torizon Cloud and OTA updates.
-Here are the steps to summarize:
+Since Torizon Cloud is standards-compliant, we can use the official [Uptane CLI tool] (https://github.com/uptane/ota-tuf/releases/latest) for all of our interactions with the repository.
+The basic steps go something like this:

 1. Create a local Uptane metadata repository: `$ uptane-sign init --repo myimagerepo --credentials /path/to/credentials.zip`
 2. Generate/import new signing keys: